Christina Picton

-Christina Picton (born April 6, 1993) is an athlete that participates in Nordic skiing and biathlon.
-She previously played women's ice sledge hockey.
+Christina Picton (born April 6, 1993) is a Canadian Para cross-country skier, biathlete, and former ice hockey player.
 A member of the Canada women's national ice sledge hockey team since 2006.
 Picton served as the captain of the national team during the 2014–15 season.

 She started her Nordic ski and Biathlon career in 2018, which took her to the 2022 Paralympic Games.

 Career

 Having lost part of her right leg due to amputation, Picton began playing ice sledge hockey at the age of 11.

 Canada Women's National Sledge Hockey Team

 One of the charter members on the national team, Picton competed at the IPC Ice Sledge Hockey Women's International Cup from November 7–9, 2014 in Brampton, Ontario, Canada.
 During Canada's inaugural game at the event, Picton earned one of the assists on the first goal ever scored by the Canadian team, a second period tally which was scored by Ashley Goure.
 Picton finished the tournament with one goal and three assists, scoring her first goal in Game 4, a 6–3 victory against Team Europe.